skcin7/deployment_scripts/README.md

 Scripts I use for deployment of my apps (web apps, PHP APIs, Swift iOS apps, etc) to deploy from my local development environment to a production environment.

-...and yes, I use this for deployment for these deployment scripts as well. :) (Talk about meta!)
+...and yes, I use this for deployment for these deployment scripts as well. :)

 ## Usage